FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

-Note that $\bm{u}^{\ell+1}$ is a solution of the coarse grid equations.
-This means that once the solution of the fine grid problem was obtained, the coarse grid correction does not introduce any changes via interpolation.
-We regard this property as an essential one, and in our derivation of the coarse grid optimization problem we make sure that it is satisfied.
+This means that, once the solution of the fine grid problem is obtained, the~coarse grid correction does not introduce any changes via interpolation.
+We regard this property as an essential one, and~in our derivation of the coarse grid optimization problem, we make sure that it is~satisfied.

-\subsubsection{FAS-Solution Module - A learnable architecture for FAS solution}
+\subsubsection{FAS-Solution Module---A Learnable Architecture for FAS~Solution}

-In this part, we unroll multi-scale correction process of the multi-grid method and design a series of deep FAS-Solution modules to propagate the features of input image $f$.
-Fig. \ref{FAS_net} demonstrates the cascade of all ingredients at each FAS iteration of our propagative network.
+In this part, we unroll the multiscale correction process of the multigrid method and design a series of deep FAS-Solution modules to propagate the features of input image $f$.
+Figure~\ref{FAS_net} demonstrates the cascade of all ingredients at each FAS iteration of our propagative~network.

-We now consider a decomposition of the image representation into partial sums which correspond to the multi-scale feature sequence, having the following idea in mind.
-To learn features that are invariant to noise and uninformative intensity-variations, we propose a generative feature module $\bm{u}= \mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ allowing for a significant reduction of the number of parameters involved, which involves a learnable FAS update for solving the nonlinear system (\ref{linear_system}).
+We now consider a decomposition of the image representation into partial sums, which correspond to the multiscale feature sequence, having the following idea in mind.
+To~learn features that are invariant to noise and uninformative intensity variations, we propose a generative feature module $\bm{u}= \mathcal{T}_{\mathcal{K}}(f;\bm{\theta}_1)$ allowing for a significant reduction of the number of parameters involved, which involves a learnable FAS update for solving the nonlinear system (\ref{linear_system}).
 Next, we analyze its three key components as follows.

-\textbf{Pre-/coarsest-/post-smoothing block.} Error smoothing is one of the two basic principles of the FAS approach.
-At each pre-smoothing (or coarsest-processing or post-processing) step, to establish an efficient error correction and reduce the computational costs, we propose to generate the error-based iterative scheme.
-The main motivation of the learnable pre-/coarsest-/post-smoothing blocks (LSB/CSB/RSB) is to provide another way to robustly resolve the ambiguity of the feasible solutions.
-Therefore, we further unroll the Newton update process for calculating the approximate solution of the feature maps, then design a series of deep pre/coarsest-/post-smoothing block as
+\textbf{Pre-/coarsest-/post-smoothing block:} Error smoothing is one of the two basic principles of the FAS approach.
+At~each pre-smoothing (or coarsest-processing or post-processing) step, to~establish an efficient error correction and reduce the computational costs, we propose to generate the error-based iterative scheme.
+The~main motivation of the learnable pre-/coarsest-/post-smoothing blocks (LSB/CSB/RSB) is to provide another way to robustly resolve the ambiguity of the feasible solutions.
+Therefore, we further unroll the Newton update process for calculating the approximate solution of the feature maps, then design a series of deep pre-/coarsest-/post-smoothing blocks as